The Key to Credible Impact Measurement?

 Is data quality just optional or existential for impact measurement and consequently for achieving sustainable change?

-We interviewed xy impact investing funds about their data quality issues.
+We interviewed seven impact investing funds about their data quality issues.
 Here is what they told us

 What Makes Data “High-Quality”?
 A summary on what science has to say about it.